- Introduction to Syncloop

 The API developer guide provides built-in APIs that can be called and reused by integrating with other APIs on the platform.
 These built-in APIs include http, database, doclist file, etc.

-Syncloop API log provides an API logging mechanism wherein an API event is logged each time any Syncloop flow service is invoked internally or externally.
+Syncloop API log provides an API logging mechanism wherein an API event is logged each time any Syncloop API is invoked internally or externally.
 It does it for every API event providing users with critical analytic insights into its API activities or debugging your APIs through the logged data.

 Click on the API logs icon to Access these logs.